I provide video sessions if you are self-isolating due to Corona Virus.

 Depending on the circumstances, I would usually recommend starting with 3 months worth of sessions for primary school age children.
 If you would like to find out more about non-directive play therapy, a good place to start is the books of Virginia Axeline - 'Dibs - In Search of Self' is a compelling and readable account of play therapy in action from the founder of the approach.

 I work with children of all ages.
 I have worked with primary schools and with children's centres both as a counsellor and in other roles for the local authority, I have a enhanced DBS check available on request.
-I also have extensive experience with children in all stages of the care system.
+I have experience working with children in all stages of the care system.

 Training, qualifications & experience